 What services are offered at St. Joseph Clubhouse?

 The clubhouse offers volunteer opportunities.
-Members can take part in a number of roles including admissions, social media marketing, tutoring other members, cooking meals or working in the community garden.
+Members can take part in a number of roles including admissions, social media marketing, tutoring other members, cooking meals, or working in the community garden.

 The Transitional Employment Program connects members to jobs outside of St. Joseph Clubhouse.
-Members do not have to apply or interview for these positions, because you are guaranteed the position.
+Members do not have to apply or interview for these positions, because they are guaranteed the position.
 Jobs are part-time (20 hours) and last up to 6 months.

-Other services include help navigating social services, transportation help, computer education, GED preparation and more.
+Other services include help navigating social services, transportation help, computer education, GED preparation, and more.

 Where is St. Joseph Clubhouse located?

 The clubhouse is located in the Midtown neighborhood.
 The address is 3307 Austin Street, Houston, TX 77004.

 For more information visit their website or call them at 713.523.5958.

 1960 Hope Center

 1960 Hope Center is a day center located on 1960 on Houston’s far north side.